glitznerf/glitznerf.github.io/index.md

 ## Teaching
-I have a great passion for teaching and, as a [Minerva Scholar](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/minervascholarships/), I get the chance to spend a significant portion of my time with teaching and CS-education related topics and initiatives.
+I have a great passion for teaching and, as a [Minerva Scholar](https://www.gla.ac.uk/schools/computing/postgraduateresearch/prospectivestudents/minervascholarships/), I get the chance to spend a significant portion of my time teaching and on CS-education-related topics and initiatives.
 Some courses I have supported are listed below.

 - [**Algorithms and Data Structures** M](https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI5004) - _Guest Lecturer and Tutor:_ **2026**
 - [**Algorithmics** 2 (H)](https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI4003) - _Guest Lecturer:_ **2025**